 - Level 3 DCFC (Tesla Supercharger): 15-25 minutes

 As you may have guessed by now, Tesla’s Supercharger network is the way to go, especially in a pinch.
-However, due to their massive direct current (DC), Superchargers are not recommended for daily charging.
+However, due to their massive direct current, Superchargers are not recommended for daily charging.

 They are, instead, in place to provide a quick charge for drivers on the go or for those on longer road trips.
-Tesla recommends Level 2 charging at home if possible.
+Tesla recommends Level 2 charging at home whenever possible.